ConquerorCletus/binary_trees/NOTES.md

 3. return 0

 so this codes would return an integer if leaf = 1 && if not leaf = 1.

+### Checking for a ROOT
+A root node is the originator of the binary tree the top most node of the tree. a node with no parent is the root node, that means root == NULL

+a pseudocode for checking for a root can be;
+1. if node is NULL return NULL
+2. if node->parent is equal to NULL return (1)
+3. return 0